eduNEXT/tutor-contrib-edunext-distro/README.rst

     tutor distro --set EOX_CORE=False

-Before this you must to set a key with the upper case package name followed by `_DPKG` for example `"EOX_CORE_DPKG"`, the value of that key is a dictionary with the following data:
+Then you must to set a key with the upper case package name followed by `_DPKG` for example `"EOX_CORE_DPKG"`, the value of that key is a dictionary with the following data:

 - name **# Package name**
 - index **# Where download it (choices are pip or git)**